hartwigmedical/pipeline5/README.md

 coordinating pipeline process, the set metadata, and some version information for the pipeline itself in order to make it easy to reproduce runs in the future and for auditing purposes.

+The output bucket can be configured at runtime with the `-patient_report_bucket`.
+The default for production is `pipeline-output-prod`.

 #### 3.2.3 Tools Bucket

 There is a tools bucket for each environment (eg development, production).
 This bucket is used at VM disk image creation time (see below) and contains all software that is not part of the base OS but which is required by any stage of the pipeline that is run under a VM.
 Deployment to production will typically involve promoting the contents of the development tools bucket to the production tools bucket.

+The tools bucket can be configured at runtime with `-tools_bucket`.
+The default for production is `common-tools-prod`.

 #### 3.2.4 Resources Bucket